TOWARD AN ISLAMIC PSYCHO-SPIRITUAL TYPOLOGY

 Nafsychology is

-• A map for self-observation and proportion in everyday life
+• A framework for proportionate self-observation and refinement in everyday life

 Nafsychology is not

-• Not a test, assessment, or diagnostic tool
+• A test, assessment, certification, or diagnostic instrument

 Scope: Educational framework only.

-The first concrete expression of Nafsychology is a planned two-volume foundation that approaches psycho-spiritual typology from two complementary angles.
-Volume One contributes the psychological half of the synthesis.
-Volume Two will shift the center of gravity toward authentic Islamic teachings on the spiritual faculties, held in careful dialogue with psychology rather than reduced to it.
+The first public expression of Nafsychology is a planned two-volume foundation.
+Volume one contributes the psychological side of the synthesis.
+Volume two shifts the center of gravity toward authentic Islamic teachings on the spiritual faculties, held in careful dialogue with psychology rather than reduced to it.

 The Art of Nafsychology